-- Jobs are added to a pipeline by a firm owner or any team member who has been given access rights to manage pipelines.
+- Jobs are added to a pipeline by a firm owner or any team member with access rights to manage pipelines.

 - Team members see only the pipelines made available to them.

-- Team members move jobs for their assigned accounts through pipelines.
+- Team members move jobs through pipelines for their assigned accounts.

-- Team members see only the jobs that are for the accounts assigned to, unless they’ve been given access rights to view all accounts.
+- Team members see only the jobs of accounts assigned to them unless they have access rights to view all accounts.